Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Dynamic MDETR

 \subsection{Feature Encoder}

-We use the off-the-shelf feature encoder.
-Specifically, we use ResNet~\cite{he2016deep} followed by a transformer encoder or ViT~\cite{dosovitskiy2020image} as visual backbone.
+Following TransVG~\cite{deng2021transvg}, we use ResNet~\cite{he2016deep} followed by a transformer encoder or ViT~\cite{dosovitskiy2020image} as visual backbone.
 The visual encoder is initialized with the backbone and transformer encoder of DETR~\cite{carion2020end}.
-For ViT backbone, we use the CLIP pre-training.
+For ViT-B backbone, we use the CLIP pre-training.
 For language encoder, we use the uncased version of Bert~\cite{devlin2018bert} or the CLIP pre-trained text encoder.
 For the given image-expression pair $<I, E>$, the output of the visual encoder is $Z_v \in \mathbb{R}^{N_v \times C_v}$ and the output of the language encoder is $Z_l \in \mathbb{R}^{N_l \times C_l}$, where $N_{\{v,l\}}$ represents the token number and $C_{\{v,l\}}$ represents the channel number.
 One FC layer for each modal is used to project them into the same embedding space with the same number of channels, thus we can get visual features $F_v \in \mathbb{R}^{N_v \times C}$ and language features $F_l \in \mathbb{R}^{N_l \times C}$.
 Then we concatenate them into a sequence $F = [F_v;F_l] \in \mathbb{R}^{(N_v + N_l) \times C}$, as the input of the multimodal transformer encoder.